 Turning lights and the front phare are also found on the handlebar.
 Turning lights are integrated into the left and right handles, and the front phare is on the front of the handlebar (integrated headlight signed Spanninga).

-The handlebar is designed with the flat part, which allows better integration of all the bike’s electronics, including a 2.4-inch color and touchscreen LCD display.
-This display includes on-board computer information and even GPS navigation instructions.
+The handlebar is designed with a flat part, which allows better integration of all the bike’s electronics, including a 2.4-inch color and touchscreen LCD display.
+This display includes onboard computer information and even GPS navigation instructions.

 Small vibration motors are also integrated into the handlebar to indicate to the rider when to turn.
-Thus, helping e-bike’s rider avoid having to look at the screen all the time.
+Thus, helping e-bike riders avoid having to look at the screen all the time.

 Angell is not just a beautiful object to hang on a wall once you get home.
 It is also a concentrate of technology.
 It has a 2.4-inch high readability touch screen that can be fully customized.